 Nearly 400 companies offered their shares to the public, raising nearly $142 billion.
 But when venture capitalists hit the open market, things didn’t go as planned.
-Even a quick look at the top 10 companies on Crunchbase’s IPO list for 2021 is enough to see that the general market has not been kind to many tech startups.
+Even a quick look at the top 10 companies on CrunchBase’s IPO list for 2021 is enough to see that the general market has not been kind to many tech startups.
 While the companies were initially successful, success was often short-lived and the path forward was in many cases ups and downs or decisive downturns.

 It is true that no one should expect venture capital firms to be expert priests, pointing to successes in the general market.
-Its business is risky, and its expertise brings companies to market and helps them expand rapidly.
+Personal finance tips is risky, and its expertise brings companies to market and helps them expand rapidly.
 However, these IPOs leave venture capitalists with some unanswered questions, as others can – and will – include them in their accounts.
 Will venture capital be able to raise funds efficiently?
 Is it time for more conservative investments?
 Should Startup Founders Stop Venture Capital Advertising Horses Right Now?